Jim Cunningham (politician): Parliament

-Cunningham briefly served on the Office of the Deputy Prime Minister Select Committee in 2005 until the general election.
+Cunningham briefly served on the Office of the Deputy Prime Minister Select Committee in 2005 before the general election later that year.

-Following the 2005 election, he served on the House of Commons Procedures Select Committee until 2006 and served as the Parliamentary Private Secretary to the Solicitor General Mike O'Brien until 2007.
-Cunningham remained O'Brien's PPS as O'Brien became a Minister of State at the Department for Work and Pensions from 2007 until 2008, then a Minister of State at the Department of Energy and Climate Change from 2008 until 2009 and as a Minister of State at the Department of Health from 2009 until 2010.
-Cunningham served on the Standards and Privileges Select Committee in 2010.
+Following the 2005 election, he served on the House of Commons Procedures Select Committee until 2006 and served as the Parliamentary Private Secretary (PPS) to the Solicitor General Mike O'Brien until 2007.
+Cunningham remained O'Brien's PPS as O'Brien became a Minister of State at the Department for Work and Pensions from 2007 until 2008, then a Minister of State at the Department of Energy and Climate Change from 2008 until 2009, and finally as a Minister of State at the Department of Health from 2009 until 2010.
+Cunningham also served on the Standards and Privileges Select Committee in 2010.

-He served as the Treasurer of the All Party Parliamentary Group on Funerals and Bereavement from 2005 until 2010 and is the Vice-Chair of the All Party Parliamentary Group on Chinese Development.
+He served as the Treasurer of the All-Party Parliamentary Group on Funerals and Bereavement from 2005 until 2010 and was the Vice-Chair of the APPG on Chinese Development.

-From 2005 to 2019 Cunningham was the Chair of the West Midlands Group of Labour MPs.
+From 2005 to 2019, Cunningham was the Chair of the West Midlands Group of Labour MPs.

-In 2006 Cunningham arranged a meeting between Trade Unions representing workers at Peugeot Ryton and the Chancellor Gordon Brown over threats to the future of the plant.
+In 2006, Cunningham arranged a meeting between trade unions representing workers at Peugeot Ryton and the Chancellor Gordon Brown over threats to the future of the plant.

 During the 2009 parliamentary expenses scandal, Cunningham was praised by The Telegraph, which cited his consistently low expenses that made him the 27th lowest claiming MP out of 645 MPs.

 In 2009 Cunningham helped secure extra funding from the government for the Coventry Rape and Sexual Assault Centre (CRASAC).

-In 2011, Cunningham arranged a meeting with the Minister for Defence Equipment, Support and Technology Peter Luff, as a response to the Rolls-Royce announcement that it would lay off one quarter of its staff at its Ansty plant by 2012 due to the UK defence cuts and the plant's reliance upon repairing and servicing RAF jet engines.
+In 2011, Cunningham arranged a meeting with the Minister for Defence Equipment, Support and Technology Peter Luff, as a response to Rolls-Royce's announcement that it would lay off one quarter of its staff at its Ansty plant by 2012 due to the UK defence cuts and the plant's reliance upon repairing and servicing RAF jet engines.
 As well as these planned redundancies, Rolls-Royce also plans temporary redundancies during periods of low activity and having staff work longer without being paid extra.
 Cunningham questioned what the government's plans were to secure more work for the plant and met with union officials and management in order to find a solution to safeguard the plant and its work force.